zonneplan/KiBot/README.md

         - `follow_links`: [boolean=true] Store the file pointed by symlinks, not the symlink.
         - `kicad_3d_url`: [string='https://gitlab.com/kicad/libraries/kicad-packages3D/-/raw/master/'] Base URL for the KiCad 3D models.
         - `link_no_copy`: [boolean=false] Create symlinks instead of copying files.
+        - `pre_transform`: [string|list(string)='_none'] Name of the filter to transform fields before applying other filters.
+                           A short-cut to use for simple cases where a variant is an overkill.
         - `variant`: [string=''] Board variant to apply.
     - `category`: [string|list(string)=''] The category for this output.
 If not specified an internally defined category is used.
                   Categories looks like file system paths, i.e. PCB/fabrication/gerber.